BallisticLA/RandBLAS/README.md

 For those who are new to randomized linear algebra, we recommend you check out [this 35-minute YouTube video](https://www.youtube.com/watch?v=6htbyY3rH1w) on the subject.

-### Source code

-The source code can be found at the [RandBLAS github repository](https://github.com/BallisticLA/RandBLAS).

 ### Documentation

 We have three types of documentation.